 Debt settlement is an option for those deeply in debt.
-It's a legal way to pay less than you actually owe, usually through an intermediary, by reaching an agreement with your creditors that sets a more reachable target payment to satisfy your debts.
+It's a legal way to pay less than you actually owe, usually through an intermediary, by reaching an agreement with your creditors that sets a more reachable target to pay them off.

 While entering into a debt settlement agreement can be an option to prevent bankruptcy, it isn't as simple as just having a lender say you don't owe as much as you used to.
-The benefit of reducing your debt comes with different costs.
+The benefit of doing so comes with different costs.

 Why it Exists

 Whether you owe $5,000, $10,000 or $50,000, if you're so far over your head in debt that you can't make your minimum payments, creditors would rather collect something from you rather than nothing.
-Debt settlement offers an option for consumers to take a step, short of bankruptcy, and still satisfy their debts, even if not in full.
+Settlement provides an option for consumers to take a step, short of bankruptcy, and still satisfy their debts, even if not in full.